kshannon-ucsd/dsc100/pages/practice.md

 <details>
 <summary>Solution</summary>

-Query evaluation order:
+Query evaluation order:<br />
-1. Innermost subquery:
+1. Innermost subquery:<br />
-   - Groups employees by department
+   - Groups employees by department<br />
-   - Counts employees in each department
+   - Counts employees in each department<br />

-2. Middle subquery:
+2. Middle subquery:<br />
-   - Takes those counts
+   - Takes those counts<br />
-   - Calculates average department size
+   - Calculates average department size<br />

-3. Main query:
+3. Main query:<br />
-   - Groups employees by department again
+   - Groups employees by department again<br />
-   - Counts employees in each department
+   - Counts employees in each department<br />
-   - Compares each count to the average
+   - Compares each count to the average<br />
-   - Returns only departments with above-average counts
+   - Returns only departments with above-average counts<br />

 The query finds departments that have more than the average number of employees.
 </details>